sheak9363/sheak9363/README.md

 👋 Hi, I’m Abisheak Anburaja

-🌟 Currently pursuing my Bachelor's degree in Artificial Intelligence and Data Science, exploring the exciting world of AI, machine learning, and data analytics.
+🌟 Currently exploring the exciting world of AI, machine learning, and data analytics.

 - 💻 Proficient in programming languages like Python, C++, and C, with hands-on experience in both SQL and NoSQL databases.